Hershey NewsGet an in-depth look at the rich learning experience of Hershey Montessori.

 - You will learn things that help you in your decision-making process.

 - You are given the opportunity to ask questions.

 - You will meet some really nice people! 🙂

 What to Expect

-You will be given a tour of the school building(s) and see our Montessori classrooms as well as our outdoor space that provides much-needed, stress-reducing connections to nature.
-A presentation will be given as well as time for questions and answers.
+You will be given a tour of the school building(s) and see our Montessori classrooms and our outdoor space that provides stress-reducing connections to nature.
+A presentation will be given, allowing time afterward for a question and answer session.

 Attending a Hershey Montessori School Open House will inform and equip you to make the best decision for your child’s education.
 It will also allow you to visualize your child in the school setting and determine if it is a good fit.
 The feeling you get from being on campus will be an important indicator of whether the school is a good choice for your child and family.
 Ask questions, be open-minded, and trust your parental instincts.